 Many of Ophir’s OEM power sensors have a maximum average power specification of “XX watts free standing, YY watts heat sinked.”
 How does one make sure that a sensor has been provided with proper heat sinking?
 While we do not provide heat sinks, we do offer some guidelines.

 We need to consider two separate issues:

 - Conduction of heat out of the sensor into the heat sink

 - Dissipation of the heat from the heat sink to the air

 - The software does require android version of 2.3.3 and above.
-According to latest analysis they account for 65% of current phones (this information comes from google analysis of active phones).
+According to latest analysis they account for over 99% of current phones (based on Google analysis of phones accessing Google Play).
 Since version 2.3.3 was released in early 2011, almost no new phones are sold with older versions.
-The contract commitment in the US is usually two years, so most 2.2 and 2.1 phone owners there will probably upgrade to newer phones in the coming months.

 To download the Quasar Reader App

 Use the lowest range that is larger than the pulse energy to be measured.
 For example, if you want to measure a 2.7 Joule pulse, use the 3 J range instead of the 30 J range.
 This will allow for maximum resolution (a 2.700 J reading versus a 2.70 J reading).